alledevops/serverless-api-gateway-lambda-dynamodb/README.md

 ![High-Level Design](https://cdn.hashnode.com/res/hashnode/image/upload/v1690899236087/dd4f2db8-6930-4c67-819a-599a0db1e97e.png)

 ## Deployment and Infrastructure as Code (IaC)
+**_--UPDATED--_**

+This project now embraces a refined approach to deployment and Infrastructure as Code (IaC) by incorporating both **AWS CloudFormation** and **Terraform**.

+### AWS CloudFormation

-To implement the deployment of the project, we use **Infrastructure as Code (IaC)** principles with **AWS CloudFormation**.
-The CloudFormation template is available in the `infra` folder of the project directory, and it defines all the necessary resources, including the Lambda function, API Gateway, and DynamoDB table.
+The AWS CloudFormation template is located in the `infra/cfn` folder.
+It defines all the necessary resources, including the Lambda function, API Gateway, and DynamoDB table.
 You can customize the template to suit your specific requirements.

-The provided one-click deployment URL simplifies the process by enabling you to *deploy the complete application stack effortlessly with just a single click*:
+The provided one-click deployment URL simplifies the process, allowing you to deploy the complete application stack effortlessly with just a single click:

 [One-Click Deployment](https://us-east-1.console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateUrl=https://serverless-api-gateway-lambda-dynamodb.s3.amazonaws.com/cloudformation-template.yaml&stackName=serverless-api-gateway-lambda-dynamodb)

 Upon successful stack creation, the **Endpoint URL of the deployed API** becomes accessible via the **"Outputs"** tab within the **CloudFormation console**.
 This facilitates the testing of the serverless API.
 Furthermore, reference to **sample payloads** can be located within the design narrative blog post (See Implementation Guide).

+### Terraform

+The Terraform configurations are now organized in the `infra/terraform` folder.
+This provides an alternative IaC method for managing and provisioning infrastructure resources.
+You can explore and modify the Terraform configurations based on your specific needs.

 ## Monitoring and Alerting
 To monitor the application and *infrastructure health*, we use **AWS CloudWatch**.
 CloudWatch gathers and displays *performance metrics*, *logs*, and *events*.
 By analyzing these metrics and logs, we can identify potential issues and performance bottlenecks.